-Extreme metal is full of different styles, and one of the most prominent of this is death metal.
+Extreme metal is full of different styles, and one of the most prominent of these is death metal.
 With aggressive and hellacious guitar work, deep guttural vocals, and powerful, fast drumming, death metal has worked its way to the forefront of the extreme metal scene.

 Bands such as Death, Cannibal Corpse, Origin, Morbid Angel, Carcass, Entombed, Dark Tranquility, and Atheist have all pushed the genre in some way or another, whether that be by means of technical prowess, or shear, raw brutality.